Direct Access Barristers

 agreed in writing.

 Every direct access instruction starts with a written client care letter setting out the scope of work, the fee, and the timetable.
-You know what you are paying before any work begins — no hourly meter, no surprise.
+You know what you are paying before any work begins.
+There is no hourly meter and no surprise invoice at the end.

 Indicative ranges only, plus VAT.
-Actual fee depends on counsel, seniority, complexity and timetable.
-Fee agreed in writing before any work begins.
+The actual fee depends on counsel, seniority, complexity and timetable.
+Fees are agreed in writing before any work begins.

 Specialist counsel across the most-instructed practice areas.